 Reserachers at Queensland Brain Insitute in Australia have discovered the class of drugs that increase levels of a neurotransmitter known as ‘norepinephrine’ triggers neurogenesis – the growth of new neurons – in a brain region called the hippocampus.
 If you block hippocampus neurogenesis, antidepressants no longer work,” lead researcher Dr Dhanisha Jhaveri said.
 “That suggests […]

 Michelle Obama tackles childhood obesity with a new program “Let’s Move” Visit her site for more information on how to keep kids fit.
 More On This Topic: 5 Tips for Protecting Your Child from Becoming Obese How Early Is Too Early for a Dental Exam?
-Tips for Managing Your Child’s Social Networking Activities 6 Major […]
+6 Major Benefits of Breastfeeding Playful Parenting 101 Keep Your […]

 The Obama administration announced yesterday its intention to revise the No Child Left Behind Act which has been in place for nearly 10 years (for more information on the Act, take a look at Wrightslaw: No Child Left Behind.)
 The Act had its supporters and detractors.
 We’d probably all agree that teaching children toward a […]